Skip To Main Content

 Our Story

 Julie’s Dream is the realization of Julie Muir Harlan’s vision to create opportunities for Atlanta’s children to experience the joy of outdoor adventure and the beauty of the God’s creation.
-Julie was raised in Atlanta and graduated from The Lovett School and Wake Forest University (where we met).
-After we moved to Atlanta in 2004, she joined the Novare Group, ultimately becoming its Executive Vice President and Chief Accounting Officer.
+Julie was raised in Atlanta and graduated from The Lovett School and Wake Forest University.
+After moving with her husband, Chad, to Atlanta in 2004, she joined the Novare Group, ultimately becoming its Executive Vice President and Chief Accounting Officer.
 Her gracious and thoughtful nature infiltrated her work life, where she was instrumental in creating and championing Novare’s community service days, Bible studies, and social outings.
 Her desire to share God’s love and serve others was boundless.
 She was devoted to her prayer life, earnestly worked to deepen her faith and make a difference in the community.

-Julie especially loved the Agape Family and Youth Center (now a Julie’s Dream partner) where our family provided and served dinner every other week for several years.
+Julie especially loved the Agape Youth and Family Center (which eventually became the first Julie’s Dream partner), and her family served dinner there every other week for several years.
 She had a profound love for learning, respect for all people, and a wonderful sense of adventure.
-She instilled a love of travel and the outdoors in our boys, Charlie and Smith, the lights of her world.
-We had a list of lifetime goals that we discussed and added to during our marriage.
+She instilled a love of travel and the outdoors in her boys, Charlie and Smith, the lights of her world.

-After that trip we started brainstorming about creating an organization to take at-risk and under-resourced Atlanta youth out west to experience the joy of mountaineering and the beauty of the wilderness.
-We put our idea on hold due to the busyness of life and raising our family.
-In late 2016, Julie began to seriously talk about it again, and she started interviewing non-profit directors to learn more about the inner workings of these organizations.
-She was committed to formally launching this entity and pinpointed an early 2018 start date.
-She was driven by the hope and joy she knew these children would reap by experiencing God’s awesome creation and challenging themselves in new ways.
+After a life-changing trip to Mt.
+Rainier with Chad, Julie was inspired to create an organization to take at-risk and under-resourced Atlanta youth out west to experience the joy of mountaineering and the beauty of the wilderness.
+In late 2016, Julie started the process of forming a yet-to-be-named nonprofit organization with the goal of an early 2018 launch date.
+She continued this work even after her cancer diagnosis.
+She was driven by the hope and joy she knew these children would reap by experiencing God’s amazing creation and challenging themselves in new ways.
 She knew the confidence and spiritual learnings that would result from these adventures would forever impact their young lives.
+Then in 2017, Julie lost her battle with cancer.

-Our family has made it our firm intention to relentlessly pursue blessings out of the darkness of Julie’s sudden passing in 2017.
+Our family has made it our firm intention to relentlessly pursue blessings out of the darkness of Julie’s passing.
 That is what Julie would have done.
 Galatians 6:9 was one of our most beloved verses: “Let us not grow weary in doing good, for at the proper time we will reap a harvest if we do not give up.”
 The harvest in life for Julie was not material or financial – it was drawing nearer to Christ, serving others, and improving lives spiritually, practically, and relationally.
 For all of us, the harvest is the natural time of reaping in joy what has been produced during the year.
 For Julie, the harvest was always measured in impact.
-I always loved that about her.

 And so with God’s help and direction, it has become our family’s honor, duty, and privilege to carry all of Julie’s good works to completion and to carry the torch of her legacy wherever His path leads us.
-We know God’s light – and Julie’s radiant smile – are both beaming on us as we bring Julie’s Dream to life and witness the impact it makes.
+I am so proud that our sons, Charlie and Smith, are also continuing Julie’s legacy in their work with Julie’s Dream.
+We know God’s light and Julie’s radiant smile are both beaming on us as we continue to bring Julie’s Dream to life and witness the impact it makes.

 With gratitude,